aiekick/ImGuiFileDialog/README.md

 ![inputPathEdition.gif](doc/inputPathEdition.gif)

-## How to Integrate ImGuiFileDialog in your porject
+## How to Integrate ImGuiFileDialog in your project

 ### ImGuiFileDialog require :